aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 Deploying a Python app on AIMMS Cloud consists of copying it onto the AIMMS Cloud platform, and launching the application.

-In this how-to, the copying part is copying to AIMMS PRO storage, using AIMMS PRO storage functions such as:
+In this article, the copying part is copying to AIMMS PRO Storage, using AIMMS PRO Storage functions such as:

 * ``pro::storage::ExistsObject``: Procedure that checks for the presence of a file.